JaneliaSciComp/repp/README.md

 ## Sequence Databases

 `repp` uses sequence databases for plasmid assembly.
-These are imported as FASTA files along with the cost per plasmid procurement from that source.
+These are added as FASTA files along with the name and cost per plasmid from that source.

 Some existing FASTA files are maintained in our S3 bucket [`repp`](https://s3.console.aws.amazon.com/s3/buckets/repp?region=us-east-1&tab=objects).
 Below is a snippet for downloading and installing each via the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html):